Roman Candle (album): Reception

-According to Nugent, the response to Roman Candle was mixed, with some passing it off as being derivative of Simon & Garfunkel, though Roman Candle has since been well received by critics.
+According to Nugent, the initial response to Roman Candle was mixed, with some passing it off as being derivative of Simon & Garfunkel.
+The Rocket wrote that "Smith conveys an all-too convincing anguish, noble, credible and alluring in its understatement."

+Roman Candle has since been well received by critics.
 In its retrospective review, BBC Music opined that the album "remains a searingly honest and decisive collection.
 As a genesis of exceptional talent it is flawless, and heartbreakingly so."
 Consequence of Sound called the album "far from a genius effort, but nonetheless an important solo performance pointing towards where his many strengths and few weaknesses as a singer and songwriter were."
 Pitchfork has described the album's musical style as "lo-fi folk".